Gold Coast Model Railway Club Inc.

 Photo left- Ormeau timber trestle railway bridge early 1900's

-Photo right- Ormeau station 1964, just after services ceased.
-Buildings have not been maintained for years.
-Close to current Livingstone Christian College site
+Photo right- Ormeau station 1964, which is close to where the Livingstone Christian College is today.
+This shot was taken just after services ceased.
+It is evident that the buildings have not been maintained for years.

 Pimpama